 EFH.
 Potential construction impacts on EFH would include temporary minor increased suspended sediment levels and turbidity relative to background conditions, and the potential for temporary behavioral disturbance due to increased underwater sound pressure levels from pile installation.
-With implementation of mitigation measures Aquatic-MM-1 and Aquatic-MM-3, Alternative 1 would result in residual negligible impacts to EFH from construction.
-Although Alternative 1 would result in permanent shading of 4,732 square feet (increase of 3,675 square feet of shading compared to No Action Alternative), the new piles and rock riprap could increase invertebrate habitat and species diversity, thereby increasing foraging opportunities for fish.
-Long-term shading impacts on EFH as a result of Alternative 1 would be insignificant due to the relative size of the increased shading area and the abundance of suitable neighboring habitat in the area.
+With implementation of mitigation measures Aguatic-MM-1 and Aguatic-MM-4, Alternative 1 would result in residual negligible impacts to EFH from construction.
+Although Alternative 1 would result in permanent shading of 4,224 square feet (increase of 3,176 square feet of shading compared to No Action Alternative), the new piles and rock riprap could increase invertebrate habitat and species diversity, thereby increasing foraging opportunities for fish.
+Long-term shading impacts on EFH as a result of Alternative 1 would be minimal due to the relative size of the increased shading area and the abundance of suitable neighboring habitat in the area.

+Furthermore, mitigation measure Aquatic-MM-3 would provide habitat enhancement that would help offset any impacts from shading.
 Therefore, Alternative 1 would have no impact on EFH from overwater shading compared to the No Action Alternative.